LiviuCP/Matrix/README.md

 Please follow these steps:

 1) Download the Matrix repository as submodule in a "third-party" directory belonging to your application.
 For more details regarding submodules please check: https://git-scm.com/book/en/v2/Git-Tools-Submodules
-2) Add following paths to your INCLUDEPATH project variable in any project you wish to include the Matrix code:

-[PATH TO THIRD-PARTY DIR]/Matrix/MatrixLib/Matrix [PATH TO THIRD-PARTY DIR]/Matrix/MatrixLib/Utils
+2) Add following path to the INCLUDEPATH variable of any project where the Matrix code should be used: [PATH TO THIRD-PARTY DIR]/Matrix/MatrixLib/Matrix

-3) #include "matrix.h" (and/or any other file belonging to MatrixLib/Matrix) into the code files where it is required.
+3) #include "matrix.h" (and/or any other file contained in MatrixLib/Matrix) into the code files where it is required.
 4) Update your code as per requirements and build the project

 Note: please do NOT directly #include any of the files belonging to MatrixLib/Utils into your code files!
 These are only meant for internal use by the Matrix library.